-Summary of the searchlight research on immigrationCohesion, Marriage, Scotland and Other Papers 10.24
+Summary of the searchlight research on immigrationCohesion, Marriage and Family, Scotland and Other Papers 10.24

 1 The report argues that the growth of far right parties is simply a symptom of a deeper growth of identity politics.
 In particular, the politics of immigration have morphed into a politics of culture, identity and nation.

 2 The report identifies six “tribes” (listed at annex A).
 Social class is not irrelevant but has lost much of its importance in determining voting behaviour.
 At the same time the politics of identity has risen alongside traditional left - right, and class based political identities.